 Khaman dhokla, or khaman as it’s called, is a savory steamed cake made from gram flour (besan).
 It is a famous and savory Indian appetizer in Gujarat.
 It is soft and fluffy, mildly tangy, yet sweet, and a great snack any time of the day.
 Khaman makes a healthy, light vegan snack that won’t stuff you right before dinner!
 It can be made gluten-free and goes well with some mint, coriander, or even raw papaya chutneys.
 These steamed cakes are famous Indian appetizers and can be served at informal parties, small gatherings, or even weddings.

-Chole Bhatura, a trendy Indian appetizer in Chandigarh, is a combination of cooked chickpeas and fried bread, called bhatura.
-It is one of the most widely eaten dishes in India.
-Its mouth-watering, spicy, and exotic flavor is a perfect dish to go with weekday breakfast, Sunday brunch, or even as lunch.
-Pair it with a chilled glass of sweet lassi, and you’re done for the day.
+Chole Bhatura, a trendy Indian appetizer in Chandigarh, is a delicious combination of spicy masala chickpeas and fried bread, called bhatura.
+Chole Bhatura is one of the most popular dishes in India.
+Its mouth-watering, spicy, and exotic flavor is a perfect dish to go with breakfast, brunch, or evening dinner.
+Pair this mouth-watering duo with a chilled glass of sweet lassi, and you’re done for the day.
 Some also eat this dish with spicy yogurt on the side.

 This appetizer is popular at Indian weddings, Roka ceremonies, and parties, appealing to many tastes.
 This is the most popular of all Indian appetizers in the state of Punjab, and after one bite, you will understand why!

 Delicious Tour: Take a delightful tour called Golden Triangle Foodie from PML Holidays to ignite your taste buds.
 It will take you to Delhi, Agra, and Jaipur to try their mouthwatering Indian appetizers.